 18 Mary Magdalene came and told the disciples that she had seen the Lord, and that He had spoken these things to her.1

-As Baha’is, we understand the story of the resurrection to be a spiritual allegory rather than a literal physical resurrection.
-‘Abdu’l- Baha explains the meaning of the biblical story in Some Answered Questions:
+As I understand it, the story of the resurrection is a deeply meaningful spiritual allegory.
+Abdu’l-Baha explains the meaning of the biblical story in Some Answered Questions:

 … the meaning of Christ’s resurrection is as follows: the disciples were troubled and agitated after the martyrdom of Christ.
 The Reality of Christ, which signifies His teachings, His bounties, His perfections, and His spiritual power, was hidden and concealed for two or three days after His martyrdom, and was not resplendent and manifest.
 No, rather it was lost; for the believers were few in number and were troubled and agitated.
 The Cause of Christ was like a lifeless body; and, when after three days the disciples became assured and steadfast, and began to serve the Cause of Christ, and resolved to spread the divine teachings, putting His counsels into practice, and arising to serve him,… His religion found life, His teachings and admonitions became evident and visible.
 In other words, the Cause of Christ was like a lifeless body, until the life and bounty of the Holy Spirit surrounded it.2